JoeltheFox/joelthefox.github.io/_posts/2019-03-01-Line-of_Sight.md

 I made two puzzle games with [Mike Gelbart](https://www.mikegelbart.com/), Line of Sight and Herding Hero, both using the language [PuzzleScript](https://www.puzzlescript.net/).

 [Herding Hero](https://joel-fox.itch.io/herding-hero) is our second game and I think it benefitted from our experience making Line of Sight.
 It's about being a herding dog and having to herd goats and sheep, who behave differently and all seem to start in difficult positions!
 It's quite a challenging game throughout, but I hope that the levels provide enough variety to keep it enjoyable.
-Afterparty is the last level and is just a fun way to end the game, no matter the player decides to stop.
+Afterparty is the last level and is just a fun way to end the game, no matter when the player decides to stop.

 ![Herding Hero](https://joelthefox.github.io/img/herdingheroscreen.jpg "An early level of Herding Hero")